78% of Caregivers Report Burnout. Here's What Nobody Tells You About the Other 22%.

 Margaret had lost fourteen pounds.
 She'd stopped calling her friends.
 Her assistant principal had started fielding parent meetings she used to run herself.

 What Margaret was describing has a clinical name.
 It's burnout, and it's not the same as exhaustion.
 Exhaustion is a resource problem.
 Burnout is a systems problem.
-The demands on you have exceeded not just your energy but your ability to believe that the energy would matter if you had it.
+The demands have exceeded not just energy but the ability to believe that the energy would matter if it were there.

 So what's the difference, really?
 Exhaustion says "I need a break."
 Burnout says "a break won't fix this."